 Limitations of Mercury's business financing options

-- Banking partner transitions: Mercury is currently transitioning away from Evolve Bank & Trust and has faced challenges with banking partners that are under regulatory scrutiny.
+Banking partner transitions: Mercury completed its transition away from Evolve Bank & Trust in March 2025 and has faced challenges with banking partners that are under regulatory scrutiny.
 These transitions can potentially impact customer experience and service continuity for Mercury card users.

-- Additional costs as you scale: While Mercury's free tier works well for early-stage startups, growing companies may need to subscribe to Plus ($35/month) or Pro ($350/month) plans to access more advanced features.
+Additional costs as you scale: While Mercury's free tier works well for early-stage startups, growing companies may need to subscribe to Plus ($29.90/month) or Pro ($299/month) plans to access more advanced features.

 Mercury IO Card rewards and program features